So-ka/Spyware-Keylogger/README.md

 # Spyware-Keylogger
-Keylogger made with Java and Python.
+KL made with Java and Python Called Whisperer-Keylogger.

 Project is Ready in dist folder